AAPA Conference 2022

 The national AAPA Conference is additionally a platform for practicing clinicians, physician assistant faculty members, and physician assistant student to display new research, clinical case studies, and clinical research.

 This portion of the conference can be easily missed or glossed over, so make sure to search them out.
 These presentations may include groundbreaking research on medical disease or advances, research on physician assistant education advancement, or interesting, rare, and unique medical cases that might keep you on your toes or prepared in your own clinical practice.

 This event additionally has a subset of students from physician assistant programs and allows them to present their research or case study, allowing budding minds to get their first experience in the field of medical research presentation at a National Conference.

 AAPA Challenge Bowl

 One of my favorite parts of the AAPA conference is the Challenge Bowl.
-This takes place on May 20th at 7:00 pm, and is essentially a medical game show for physician assistant students.
+This takes is essentially a medical game show for physician assistant students.
 Each physician assistant program has the opportunity to field a team of students in this competition.

 I had the opportunity to be a part of our Challenge Bowl Team at the AAPA Conference in 2016 at San Antonio, Texas.
 It was an excellent opportunity to be a part of, and something that I am eager to be a spectator at this year’s conference.